How to prepare for your E2 spouse visa interview

-Arrive at the consulate office around 30 minutes before your interview is due to start.
-You will need to pass through security and check in.
+On the day of the interview, you should arrive at the consulate office around 30 minutes before your interview is due to start, to allow time to pass through security and check in.

 While you wait for your interview, your passport will be checked and your biometric information taken.
 You will then be called in for the interview.

-In most cases, the adjudicator will advise you straightaway if you have been successful.
+In most cases, the adjudicator will advise you straightaway if your application is successful.

 If you are successful, your passport will be retained while the visa is issued.
 You can expect your passport to be returned in 3-5 working days.

 If your asked by the officer to provide further evidence, there will necessarily be a delay in decision making while the new evidence is considered.
 This highlights the importance of being well prepared with your documents and taking advice to ensure you have thought i advance of all likely questions.